 Everyone should count their lucky stars that Katrina Law (Nyssa al Ghul on Arrow) is also in this movie.
 Katrina Law plays Izzy, who is Madison’s best friend.
 In fact, they grew up together, when Madison came to live with Izzy’s family.

 But don’t even get me started on how this timeline works.
-One minute Madison was very young when her mom died, the next moment they’re talking about the awesome leather jacket her mom had.
+One minute Madison was very young when her mom died, the next moment they were talking about the awesome leather jacket her mom had.

 And it’s been 25 years since everything happened, but somehow Madison is also supposed to be maybe 28 at the most.